Form Factors in Higgs Couplings from Physics Beyond the Standard Model

 \subsection{Composite Higgs Form Factors}

-In order to obtain momentum-dependent effects in the Higgs couplings, we integrate out the resonances.
-The resulting non-local effective theory maintains the correct pole structure at high energies.
+In order to obtain momentum dependent effects in the Higgs couplings, we integrate out the resonances.
+The resulting non local effective theory maintains the correct pole structure at high energies.
 In this way, our assumptions of fermion partial compositeness and hidden local symmetry will be encoded in the resulting form factors.
 The leading SO(5) invariant terms built from the SM low energy degrees of freedom are